dlubawy/resume/README.md

 - Created and maintained a Python web application through Django to generate reports using ArcGIS from ESRI.

+## Open Source Projects

+May 2024–Present
+nix-configs Nix

+- Created a modular Nix configuration for personal systems using NixOS, nix-darwin, and home-manager.
+- Built a Wi-Fi router with NixOS and a custom Linux kernel configuration using a Banana Pi BPI-R3 board.
+  - Implemented segmented VLANs to create network separation.
+  - Discovered and patched a bug with PMKSA caching in hostapd which prevented dynamic VLAN assignment when using WPA3 authentication.
+  - Patched the Linux kernel drivers to add support for a 2.5GBase-T SFP to RJ45 module.
+  - Created many Grafana dashboards to provide observability over the network.
+- Provided code to the nix-darwin project which allowed moving PAM configurations to a sudo_local file to ensure configuration persistence between macOS updates.
+- Implemented a GitHub Actions workflow which provides CI/CD coverage that allows for weekly automated updates of packages.

+Jul 2024–Aug 2025
+agenix
+Nix

+- Added armored PEM encryption output.

+Aug 2024–Present
+age-plugin-yubikey Rust

+- Added x25519 encryption support to enable native age encryption when using a YubiKey.
+- Created a Python script to convert native age identities to a PEM with a self-signed X.509 certificate to be uploaded to a YubiKey.

+Jul 2024–Present
+yubikey.rs
+Rust

+- Added Curve25519 support to the library for YubiKeys with newer firmware.

 ## Miscellaneous

 2021